-- Allow building heights ranging from 75 feet to 110 feet on the east side of Westbard Avenue. - Limit building heights to 60 feet on the west side of Westbard Avenue and adjacent to existing single-family neighborhoods. - Allow 75 feet of height in the proposed floating zone proposed for the South River District.
+- Allow building heights of up to 75 feet along River Road and on the east side of Westbard Avenue. - Limit building heights to 50 feet on the west side of Westbard Avenue and adjacent to existing single-family neighborhoods. - Allow 75 feet of height on the west side of Westbard Avenue in the southeast quadrant of the